Substrate Particles and Properties

 This reframe explains several features of the constraint system that were previously puzzling:

-Why M_d and n_d appear in no particle physics equation.
-They are infrastructure parameters.
+Why one medium does both jobs.
 The particle physics sector — constraints C1 through C9, covering the speed of light, Planck’s constant, the gravitational constant, the electron mass, the fine structure constant, the Weinberg angle, and the anomalous magnetic moment — is built entirely from dc1 properties (m_1, n_1) and the mutual friction parameter \alpha_{mf}.
-Dag is absent because it is not in the particles.
+The lattice that hosts the particles and the excitations that are the particles are the same superfluid, so no separate infrastructure parameters ever enter the particle sector.

 Why the effective quantum is universal.
 The mass m_\text{eff} = m_e/\alpha_{mf} = m_p/\alpha_{mf}^{(N)} \approx 1.70 MeV/c^2 is the same for electrons and nucleons.
 This is now literal: the effective quantum is the dc1 BEC’s fundamental vortex excitation unit, set by the condensate’s properties (m_1, \nu, \alpha_{mf}).
 It does not depend on which particle it’s in because it is a property of the medium, not the defect.

 Why pair creation works.
 When a photon creates an electron-positron pair, the modon topologically splits into two opposite-chirality vortex defects — a local dc1 reconfiguration.
-No dag needs to be found, split, or captured.
+Nothing else needs to be found, split, or captured.
 The pair creation is clean and local, exactly as it should be for a process that occurs in high-energy collisions everywhere in the universe.

 Why particles are stable.
 Quantized circulation in a BEC is topologically protected — a vortex with half-integer winding cannot decay without a partner of opposite winding.
 The electron’s spin-½ topology (720° rotation property) is the stability mechanism.
 This is the superfluid helium lesson: vortex lines in He-II persist indefinitely because circulation is quantized, not because something heavy anchors their core.